pantrypoints/sp/content/en/research/countries/china/xi/chapter-01d.md

 clarifies the national characteristics of the new era, and highlights the national nature of the new era.
 Realizing the great rejuvenation of the Chinese nation is the greatest dream of the Chinese nation in modern times, and it embodies the long-cherished wish of several generations of Chinese.
-Once founded, the Communist Party of China has no hesitation in shouldering the historical mission of realizing the great rejuvenation of the Chinese nation.
+Once founded, the CCP has no hesitation in shouldering the historical mission of realizing the great rejuvenation of the Chinese nation.
 The founding of New China laid a solid foundation for national rejuvenation.
 The new great revolution of reform and opening up has injected new strong vitality into national rejuvenation, enabled the Chinese nation to gradually realize the great leap from standing up to becoming rich, and laid the basic conditions for becoming strong.
-Under the leadership of the Communist Party of China, China, the world's largest developing country, has created an earth-shaking development miracle in the history of human social development, and the Chinese nation has radiated new vigor.
+Under the leadership of the CCP, China, the world's largest developing country, has created an earth-shaking development miracle in the history of human social development, and the Chinese nation has radiated new vigor.

-Since the 18th National Congress of the Communist Party of China, under the strong leadership of the Party Central Committee with Comrade Xi Jinping as the core, the Chinese nation has ushered in a great process of becoming stronger, its comprehensive national strength has been greatly enhanced, the people's living standards have been further improved, and the realization of the
+Since the 18th National Congress of the CCP, under the strong leadership of the Party Central Committee with Comrade Xi Jinping as the core, the Chinese nation has ushered in a great process of becoming stronger, its comprehensive national strength has been greatly enhanced, the people's living standards have been further improved, and the realization of the